All pubs, nightclubs, off-licences and late night takeaways must have a licence from us in order to trade.

 Advertising a review

 When we receive a request to review a premises licence, the application is advertised on or near the premises concerned and at the council offices.
 The advertising has to take place for 28 days and will contain details of the grounds for review.
-We will also write to local residents in the vicinity of the premises to tell them about the review application.
 The name and address of the person who has applied for the review will be included in this information.

 Hearing a review